 The Best Type of Potato for Baking

-Russet potatoes are definitely what you want to look for when picking out your potatoes.
+Russet potatoes are the best to use for the perfect baked potato.
 They’ve got great length which is great for holding all of those delicious toppings, but they’ve also got a sturdy skin that crisps up nicely.

 Russet potatoes are also higher in starch which means once baked, the potato flesh gets all nice and fluffy.
 You can’t beat a russet for this recipe or for creamy mashed potatoes!